reinierdevalk/abtab/README.md

     9.1.0

-If the output shows a version that is too old, or an error like `ModuleNotFoundError: No module named 'music21'`, indicating that `music21` is not installed, proceed to Step 2.
+If the output shows a version that is too old, or an error like `ModuleNotFoundError: No module named 'music21'`, indicating that `music21` is not installed, proceed to Steps 2 and 3.

 ### 2. Installing and updating
 To install or update `music21`, run